 Eastern Launch: From the intersection of Route 3 and Route 30 in Tupper Lake follow Route 30 toward Long Lake.
-Continue for under 10-miles to Route 421 on the right.
-Follow 421 for around 5-miles to the inlet on the right.
-There is a small pull off on the side of the road.
+Continue for under 10 miles to Route 421 on the right.
+Follow 421 for around 5 miles to the inlet on the right.
+There is a small pull-off on the side of the road.

 Western Launch: Continue yet another mile to the open field area near the railroad tracks for this launch.
 An old sunken cement pier makes for a nice area.

-Type of water: This is a huge body of water that can whip up a huge storm if it’s in the mood.
+All launches are roadside with less than 100 feet to carry over flat terrain.
+All launches are gravel, dirt, and grass.
 Whitecaps are not unheard of and heavy winds are frequent.
 Always watch out for motorboats.
-While there is no designated launch for motorboats it is in a Wild Forest and they are allowed.
+While there is no designated launch for motorboats, it is in a Wild Forest and they are allowed.
 Mainly you will see small fishing boats with limited size motors trolling around.